Ecornett5806/megr2157-portfolio/docs/index.md

 ![MEGR 2156-7 Title](MEGR2156title.png)

-Modeled on the Fab Academy documentation approach, this site is the working home for your design portfolio across the semester.
-Every entry follows the same three-part structure so a reader — including a future employer — can see not just *what* you built, but *how you decided to build it that way*.
+This site is the working record of your engineering design decisions across MEGR 2157.
+Every entry follows the Analyze, Decide, Communicate structure in accordance with standard engineering documentation practice, so a reader can see not just what you built, but how and why you built it that way.
+Engineering documentation is a skill developed through deliberate practice.
+Each assignment is an opportunity to improve the precision, clarity, and professional quality of how you record and defend your work.
+As you progress through the semester your engineering capability will grow alongside your documentation — this portfolio is the record of that journey.

 > **Engineering is the art of making decisions you can defend.**